htruong17/msdscript/MSDScript Documentation.md

 * * * * *

+### catch.h:
-`catch.h`: Testing library used to test MSDScript functionalities.
+Testing library used to test MSDScript functionalities.
 Tests can be found at the end of each .cpp files.
 Expr tests are in test.cpp

 ## POTENTIAL ERRORS